-Buying an Australian Labradoodle
+Buying an ASD

-Anyone breeding puppies to sell must have a License from their Local Authority.
+Anyone breeding puppies to sell must have a Breeder's License from their Local Authority.
 Licences are awarded by a star rated system.
 One Star meeting basic requirements and Five Star meeting the Highest Standards.

 Most Breeders have a visiting policy.
 In order to fulfil the Higher Standard Licence the breeder enforces strict Bio Security measures, giving customers confidence that puppies are not being exposed to outside contamination/disease.